munificent/craftinginterpreters/book/scanning-on-demand.md

 stop.
 If we reach a double-lined box, and we're at the last character of the lexeme, then we found a keyword.

-To recognize a keyword, we use the identifier's characters to guide a traversal through the tree.
-At each node, we choose the branch that matches the next character in the lexeme.
-If there is no branch for the next character, it must not be a keyword.
-If we reach a node marked with a keyword's token type, and we're at the last character of the lexeme, then we found a keyword.

-This tree is called a <span name="trie">[**trie**][trie]</span>.
-It stores a set of strings.
-Most other data structures for storing strings contain the raw strings and then wrap them inside some larger construct that helps you search for them.
+This tree diagram is an example of a thing called a <span name="trie">[**trie**][trie]</span>.
+A tries stores a set of strings.
+Most other data structures for storing strings contain the raw character arrays and then wrap them inside some larger construct that helps you search faster.
 A trie is different.
-Nowhere in the trie will you find a complete string.
+Nowhere in the trie will you find a whole string.

 [trie]: https://en.wikipedia.org/wiki/Trie